riccardoperra/pipelineui/README.md

 > and [Appwrite’s Hacktoberfest 2024 Hackathon](https://appwrite.io/blog/post/appwrite-hacktoberfest-hackathon-2024).
 >
 > Although there are some alternative solutions that can help a lot writing workflow files
-> directly from IDE, a core principle to this work was discovering new technologies and apply them for an MVP.
+> directly from IDE, this project mainly is a MVP to discover new technologies
 >
-> The amount of time dedicated is very limited (around ~4 weekends, starting from 1st of October), and the features needed for a complete project are numerous.
+> The amount of time dedicated in this project is very limited, and the features needed for a complete project are numerous.
 > Therefore, some features will **undoubtedly be missing** and may be implemented in the future.

 ## Disclaimer for hackathon entry